 This is the existential reason to use Cosyra.
 Some developers want the laptop to be optional.
 Working from a phone as a first-class surface, not a peek-at-what-the-laptop-is-doing surface.
 That is a different product from Remote Control, and if that is what you want, Remote Control cannot give it to you no matter how well it is designed.

-Remote Control is well-built, free, and the right answer for many developers.
-Cosyra is a separate product category, a managed cloud environment you reach from a native mobile app, rather than a relay of a session running elsewhere.
+Neither is strictly better; they answer different constraints.
+Remote Control is well-built, bundled into a paid Claude plan, and the right answer for the many developers whose laptop is always with them.
+Cosyra is a managed cloud environment you reach from a native mobile app, built for the laptop-not-with-me case.
 The two products do not compete on features; they compete on which constraint you have.

 If the constraint you care about is "my laptop is always there, and I want a phone companion for Claude Code," Remote Control.
 If the constraint you care about is "I want to code without depending on a specific laptop, and I want more than one agent," Cosyra.
 A real fraction of users use both, Remote Control when at the desk, Cosyra when away from it, and that is a fine way to run things.